 Jones, G. M., R. J. Gutiérrez, D. J. Tempel, S. A. Whitmore, W. J. Berigan, M. Z. Peery (2016) Megafires: an emerging threat to old-forest species.
 Frontiers in Ecology and the Environment 14(6): 300-306.

-Jones, G. M., A. R. Keyser, A. L. Westerling, W. J. Baldwin, J. J. Keane, S. C. Sawyer, J. D. J. Clare, R. J. Gutiérrez, M. Z. Peery (Under review) Bioregional-scale forest restoration limits megafires and supports rare species conservation in a changing climate.
+Jones, G. M., A. R. Keyser, A. L. Westerling, W. J. Baldwin, J. J. Keane, S. C. Sawyer, J. D. J. Clare, R. J. Gutiérrez, M. Z. Peery (In revision) Bioregional-scale forest restoration limits megafires and supports rare species conservation in a changing climate.
 Submitted to: Ecological Applications.

 Applying occupancy estimation and modeling in wildlife conservation